Anniversary Celebration

 Anniversary Celebration is the twentieth studio album by American country music singer Randy Travis.
 It was released on June 7, 2011, by Warner Bros.
-Records to celebrate 25 years since the release of Travis' 1986 debut album, Storms of Life.
+Records to celebrate 25 years since the release of Travis' 1986 debut album, Storms of Life, and features a mix of re-recordings of older songs as well as new compositions, performed as duets with contemporary country artists.